wso2/docs-open-banking/en/docs/develop/consent-management-authorize.md

 ???info "New persist query parameter to Consent Authorize endpoint"
     Customers can dynamically skip the authorization redirection flow from the persist endpoint with the `authorize` query parameter.
-    The `authorize` query parameter  is a boolean value and if it is set to `false`, the authorization redirection is skipped.
+    The `authorize` query parameter is a boolean value, and if it is set to `false`, the authorization redirection is skipped.

     For example: